If you are into sports, you must have seen something similar to the image below.

 As the name suggests, Click Tracking heatmaps visually represent where visitors are clicking on your site.
 On mobile devices, it shows elements of your site that users tap on.

-As a business owner, there are specific sections of your website where user clicks or taps are of great importance.
+As a business owner, your website has specific sections where user clicks or taps are important.
 Click tracking heat maps will provide visuals that’ll help you decide whether or not you need to make changes to influence users to engage with these specific sections.

 Eye tracking heatmaps use sensor software to record the user’s eye behavior, including blinking, pupil dilation, and fixation length on a site’s element.
 Eye-tracking heat maps also reveal what your visitors are paying attention to by visualizing their mouse movements.